DanKotlyar/PYTHON-ISOTOPIC-DEPLETION-PACKAGE/docs/_build/html/_sources/Manual/Depletion.rst.txt

 NoDepletion
 ^^^^^^^^^^^

-This function does nothing but obtaining the right cross sections Also, the function fixes the nuclide densities for all the time points.
+This function does nothing but obtaining the right cross sections.
+In addition, the function fixes the nuclide densities for all the time points.

 **Execution**: